tommygorham/unv-smi/README.md

 # unv-smi (Universal System Management Interface v 1.0)
-Environment-independent retrieval of system architecture information for parallel programmers.
+A modern, environment-independent retrieval of system architecture information for parallel programmers that use C++.

 ## Description
 When optimizing an application for a system, it can be extremely beneficial to know the compute resources availabe to you.
-This is an attempt to report crucial details of both the hardware, the software, and the general architecture make up, regardless of the operating system & CPU/GPU chip vendors (amongst other hardware restraints). unv-smi works on both computer clusters and laptops.
+This is an initial attempt to report crucial details of both the hardware, the software, and the general architecture make up, regardless of the operating system & CPU/GPU chip vendors (amongst other hardware restraints). unv-smi works on both computer clusters and laptops.

 ## Current Requirements
+### NOTE: This is a C++ tool
-* **C++17**: due to use of std::string_view, C++17 is most likely needed to compile.
-However, as you will notice in the [example output](https://github.com/tommygorham/unv-smi/tree/dev-linux/example-output) compiling with C++14 not only worked but produced accurate results as well.
+* **C++17**: due to use of std::string_view and decomposition declarations in this code, C++17 is currently a requirement for full functionality of unv-smi.
+However, as you will notice in the [example output](https://github.com/tommygorham/unv-smi/tree/dev-linux/example-output), compiling with C++14 has worked in the past, and I am contemplating making this available again for older c++ versions.

 ## Build with CMake